Georgia Delayed Cancer Diagnosis Attorneys

 Not every situation that delays a cancer diagnosis rises to the level of medical malpractice.
 However, situations that clearly fall below the standard of care may involve malpractice.

-"Loss of Chance" Doctrine
+"Loss of Chance" Doctrine in Georgia

 Georgia is one of several states whose courts have adopted the "loss of chance" doctrine in at least one medical malpractice case.
 Under traditional medical malpractice rules, a doctor may only be held liable for a patient's death due to malpractice if the doctor's malpractice was a "substantial" factor in the patient's death.
 This rule made it difficult for many families who lost a loved one to a delayed cancer diagnosis to recover, since the chance of surviving many cancers is quite low even if the cancer is diagnosed early.